StationPlaylist.com

 Which stream codec should I choose?

 There are advantages and disadvantages for using different codecs.
 A number of stations provide 2 codecs to gain the advantages of both.
-For example, A WMA stereo stream and a MP3 mono stream using a Windows Media server and Shoutcast server.
+For example, an AAC+ stereo stream and a MP3 mono stream.
 Also see the next question "Which bitrate should I choose?".

 AAC+ Advantages: This codec is the newest and provides the best sound quality of all codecs at bitrates of 64k and below.
-Even at 24k, the sound is very pleasant in stereo with adequate treble, and excellent for listeners with dial-up internet modems.
-It is compatible with Shoutcast and Icecast servers.
-A 48kb/s stream provides better than FM stereo quality.
+Even at 32k, the sound is very pleasant in stereo with adequate treble, and excellent for listeners with limited bandwidth.
+A 64kb/s stream provides very good stereo quality.

-Ogg Vorbis Advantages: This codec provides the best sound quality of all other codecs at bitrates over 64kb/s, and much better than MP3 at any bitrate.
-Most listeners listening to quality 3 or higher would find it difficult to tell the difference from the original CD.
+Ogg Vorbis Advantages: This codec provides the best sound quality of all other codecs at bitrates over 96kb/s, and much better than MP3 at any bitrate.
+Most listeners listening to quality 3 or higher should find it difficult to tell the difference from the original CD.
 It is a patent free and open source codec.
 The other 3 codecs are proprietary.
-Player support is very high in Windows, Linux, and Mac.
+Media player support is very high in Windows, Linux, and Mac.

-Ogg Vorbis Disadvantages: Although many players support playing Ogg Vorbis streams, Windows Media Player and Real Player require a plugin installed by the listener -- WMP Plugin, Real Player Plugin.
-AAC+ provides better sound quality than Ogg Vorbis at bitrates of 64kb/s and lower.
-It requires an Icecast Server for distribution, and is not compatible with Shoutcast Server.
+Ogg Vorbis Disadvantages: Although many media players support playing Ogg Vorbis streams, many browsers do not.
+AAC+ provides better sound quality than Ogg Vorbis at bitrates of 80kb/s and lower.
+HTML5 support is not supported on iOS devices or Internet Explorer/Edge.

 Back to the Top